Solutions

 Many will get through UK heatwaves with the use of small portable cooling units.

-Unfortunately, mechanical cooling comes with significant drawbacks of energy costs and usage of planet-warming refrigerants.
+Unfortunately, mechanical cooling comes with significant drawbacks of energy costs, usage of planet-warming refrigerants and will contribute to the urban heat island effect.

 Note that employing the other measures described above in combination with air-conditioning will benefit the effectiveness of a mechanical cooling system as well as reduce its energy usage.